DOCUMENTATION

 Install — Windows

-Download the Windows installer (Racketeer-Setup-0.3.1.exe) from the download page.
-No Docker required — the installer bundles everything.
+Download Racketeer-Setup-0.3.2.exe from the releases page.
+No Docker required — Node.js is bundled.

 Managing the Windows Service